 My particular interest in Hilarión Eslava is not just related to his music, as beautiful as it is, but has an additional personal dimension to it.
 Hilarión Eslava is, with almost absolute certainty, my paternal great-great grandfather (the paternal grandfather of my paternal grandfather).
 Under normal circumstances, the patrilineal relationship would have made my surname Eslava, but the circumstances at the time did not allow it.

 Hilarión Eslava was consecrated as a priest in the Roman Catholic Church and consequently, should have had no children.
-But it seems he did; two to be precise; Ramón and Federico Rufín y Valdés.
-Ramón (my great-grandfather) and possibly a brother two years older, Federico.
-Ramón was born in 1845, when Eslava had just moved to Madrid after having earned his post as Master of the Royal Chapel.
+But apparently he did: Ramón Rufín y Valdés (my great-grandfather) and possibly a brother two years older, Federico.
+Ramón was born in 1845, at the time Eslava moved to Madrid to take up his post at the Royal Chapel.
 Very little is known about Federico, except for his death in Sevilla in 1849 at the age of six.
-Ramón’s mother (or possibly the mother of both children) was almost certainly María Dolores Rufín y Lugo, originally from the town of Sanlúcar de Barrameda and a resident of Sevilla.
-María Dolores was the sister of one of Eslava’s Sevillian students and a close friend of don Hilarión in Sevilla, Juan Rufín, and sister also of Carlos.
-Ramón and Federico received at their baptisms the surnames of Carlos Rufín (one of Juan’s brothers) and his wife, who are listed as natural parents but disappeared from their lives soon thereafter.
+Ramón’s mother (or possibly the mother of both children) was almost certainly María Dolores Rufín y Lugo, a native of Sanlúcar de Barrameda and resident of Sevilla.
+María Dolores was the sister of one of Eslava’s Sevillian students and a close friend of the maestro’s, Juan Rufín.
+Ramón and Federico received at their baptisms the surnames of Carlos Rufín (one of Juan’s brothers) and his wife, who are listed in the baptismal certificate as natural parents but disappeared from their lives soon thereafter.